garywill/BigSearch/src/README.md

 </details>

-> We encourage user to submit their customized search engines data to us after they use JSON customing.
-Search engines data is AGPL licensed FLOSS.

-> If you want some search engines to be included by us, add/submit it to `enginesdata.js`, it is the core data of Big Search.

 ## Our Special Technical Features

 Comparing to other similar tools, this tool uses JSON for search engines database (both built-in and user-defined), so it has strong flexibility in engine data.